-Serving 1.9 million people living and working in Silicon Valley, the Santa Clara Valley Water District is the primary water resources agency for Santa Clara County, California.
+Serving 2 million people living and working in Silicon Valley, Valley Water is the primary water resources agency for Santa Clara County, California.

-District The acts not only as the county's water wholesaler, but also as its flood protection agency and the steward for its watersheds, creeks, underground aguifers and District-built reservoirs.
-As the county's water wholesaler, the District makes sure there is enough clean, safe water for the county's residents.
-As the agency responsible for local flood protection, the District works diligently Santa Clara Valley homes, schools, roadways, and businesses from the devastating effects of flooding.
+Valley Water acts not only as the county's water wholesaler, but also as its flood protection agency and the steward for its watersheds, streams and creeks, underground aquifers and Valley Water-built reservoirs.
+As the county's water wholesaler, Valley Water makes sure there is enough clean, safe water for the county's residents.
+As the agency responsible for local flood protection, Valley Water works diligently to protect Santa Clara Valley homes, schools, roadways, and businesses from the devastating effects of flooding.
 Our watershed and stream stewardship responsibilities include protection and restoration of habitats, and protection of endangered species in connection with carrying out the purposes of the District Act.

-To support our efforts in managing critical water issues, the District advocates for legislation that advances our key guiding principles:
+To support our efforts in managing critical water issues, Valley Water advocates for legislation that advances our key guiding principles:

-- 1. Ensure a reliable supply of healthy, clean drinking water. - 2.
-Reduce the potential for flood damages. - 3.
-Enhance the quality of life through the protection and enhancement of watersheds, streams, and natural resources. - 4.
-Protect revenues, enhance revenues, and contain costs. - 5.
-Encourage opportunities for job creation, and the protection and stability of the District's workforce.
+- Ensure a reliable supply of healthy, clean drinking water - 2.
+Reduce the potential for flood damages - 3.
+Enhance the quality of life through the protection and enhancement of watersheds, streams, and natural resources - 4.
+Protect revenues, enhance revenues, and contain costs - Encourage opportunities for job creation, and the protection and stability of Valley Water's workforce